What is day trading and what does a forex day trader do?

 As we have already alluded to, forex day trading is as much a psychological battle as it is a technical battle.
 The most profitable forex day traders are those that have the discipline to stick to their trading plans and avoid bad habits creeping in.

 It’s important to define parameters, indicators or trading signals that govern your forex trading decisions – and follow them to the letter.
 Don’t feel like your trading plan is set in stone.
-Re-evaluate it periodically to ensure it fits your trading style.
+Re-evaluate it periodically to ensure day trading stocks fit your trading style.

 Keep up-to-date on the latest news and economic reports